-Approximately 14,000 of children found themselves in need of temporary care last year, through no fault of their own, faced with a situation where they are unable to live with their biological families and are placed into the foster care system.
-According to the Giving Children a Chance website, prospective foster parents need to complete several steps in order to receive approval before they can consider how to become a foster parent in GA, at least through the GCAC, including:
+Approximately 14,000 children found themselves in need of temporary care last year, through no fault of their own, faced with a situation where they are unable to live with their biological families and are placed into the foster care system.
+According to the Giving Children a Chance website, prospective foster parents need to complete several steps to receive approval before they can consider how to become a foster parent in GA, at least through the GCAC, including:

 1. Parents must “review … [the state’s] Foster Parent Requirements and self-assessment qualification.”

 2. Parents must call to schedule a time for a private two-hour orientation interview.
-Click here for more information on information sessions, regional schedules, and session webinars.

 3. Parents must “complete paperwork, background checks, and medical exams.”